Jennifer Kent

 Jennifer Kent is an Australian director, screenwriter, and former actress.
 She is best known for writing and directing the psychological horror film The Babadook (2014).
 Her second film, The Nightingale (2018), premiered at the 75th Venice International Film Festival and was nominated for the Golden Lion.

 Early life and education

 Jennifer Kent was born in Brisbane, Queensland.
 She says that she put on her first play when she was seven and also wrote stories.
+In an interview with Paul Risker, she states, "I actually started writing my own plays as a kid: directing and acting in them," and that "it was something that was very organic for me."
 In her late teens, she chose acting as she "wasn't really aware at that stage that women could direct films".
+While growing up, there weren't many female filmmakers in her region, so she aspired to become an actress and attend the National Institute of Dramatic Art (NIDA).

 She graduated in 1991 from the National Institute of Dramatic Art (NIDA) in Performing Arts (Acting).

+By the end of her journey with education, she claims she "was burnt out and had terrible stage fright," in a masterclass interview that took place in August 2020.
+After a while, she figured that acting wasn't for her after all, but wanted to continue writing and directing.
+Kent described her writing process as bad, resulting in her becoming doubtful of her ability to be a director.
+As she continued writing, however, the feeling that she could succeed became more apparent.
+A strong, memorable moment for her is when she viewed the film Dancer in the Dark, a film written and directed by Lars von Trier.
+At the end of the viewing, she leaped into the air and stated, "I'm going to work with the man who made this film."
+She was eventually offered the opportunity to spend a day on set, and after that experience, she ultimately realized that she was capable of becoming a director and writer.

 Career

 Acting

 Kent began her career as an actress, working primarily in television.
 She was a main cast member of Murder Call, from creator Hal McElroy, playing Constable, Dee Suzeraine, in all 31 episodes of the series.
 She also appeared in several episodes of other Australian TV series such as All Saints, Police Rescue and Above the Law.
 Kent also had a small role in Babe: Pig in the City and The New Adventures of Black Beauty.
 She has also been an acting teacher for 13 years at major institutions such as NIDA and the Australian Film Television and Radio School (AFTRS).